Only Vape TPD Compliant E-liquid

 As can be clearly seen, acrolein and formaldehyde are both prohibited and, in fact, “Any ingredient that poses a risk to human health in heated or unheated form” is prohibited.

-So, if you want to put your mind at ease, always choose TPD compliant e-liquids when you vape.
+So, if you’re worried about reports of the first death caused by vaping and want to put your mind at ease, always choose TPD compliant e-liquids when you vape.
 All e-liquids by Vapoholic are TPD compliant and we are registered with Medicines and Healthcare products Regulatory Agency (MHRA) so you can be sure you are only vaping the highest quality and purest vape juices.

 In the meantime, we’ll keep a close eye on this unfolding story and keep you informed as always.